filius-fall/filius-fall.github.io/_posts/2021-01-11-Using-$emit.md

 ---
 published: true
 ---
-In this post i will try to explain how i used $emit, i didn't know before can be used in that way.
-By building a project i am learning lot how much there is a difference between theory and practical.
-I thought I know VueJs well when i read the entire Documentation but when i was left alone to build on my own i didn't able to use 70% of Vue features(which I hadn't even thought about existing).This project is making me realise importance of a guidance of expert, even though there are many self-taught great programmers i think most of them had at some point had some interaction with a expert.
+In this post i will try to explain how I used $emit, I didn't know before can be used in that way.
+By building a project I am learning lot how much there is a difference between theory and practical.
+I thought I know VueJs well when I read the entire Documentation but when I was left alone to build on my own I didn't able to use 70% of Vue features(which I hadn't even thought about existing).This project is making me realise importance of a guidance of expert, even though there are many self-taught great programmers I think most of them had at some point had some interaction with a expert.
 If not they truly are gifted.

-Now i will tell you about how i used $emit to update a table list of entries from database at the instant they are added.
+Now i will tell you about how I used $emit to update a table list of entries from database at the instant they are added.

 ***P.S***: Read my previous post to get an idea of how I structured my app